-Areas of Inte erest RQ Methods Data Sources Socio- spatial justice in the proposed measures Effect on ecological sustainability 1 Qualitative: Analysis of the planning results regarding ecological sustainability Quantitative: Citizens' assessment of results and which modes of transport benefit most according to • socio-economic groups (status, gender, disability) • transport choices (i.e. modes of transport used) planning documents, literature survey data Improvement of mobility-related capabilities for disadvantaged groups 2 transport used) Qualitative: Analysis of the planning results regarding effect on socio-economic groups Quantitative: Citizens' assessment of representation of interests according to: • socio-economic groups (status, gender, disability) • transport choices • basic mobility planning documents, literature survey data Effect of part icipation 3 needs Qualitative: Analysis of the planning process and the role of the participation Quantitative: Citizens' assessment of representation of interests according to: • participation in the consultation process Interviews, contributions of the public, planning documents survey data as possible on the planning process and mobility needs.
+Areas of Interest RQ Methods Data Sources spatial Effect on ecological sustainability 1 Qualitative: Analysis of the planning results regarding ecological sustainability Quantitative: Citizens' assessment of results and which modes of transport benefit most according to • socio-economic groups (status, gender, disability) • transport choices (i.e. modes of planning documents, literature survey data Improvement of mobility-related capabilities for disadvantaged groups 2 transport used) Qualitative: Analysis of the planning results regarding effect on socio-economic groups Quantitative: Citizens' assessment of representation of interests according to: • socio-economic groups (status, gender, disability) • transport choices • basic mobility needs planning documents, literature survey data Effect of partic ipation 3 Qualitative: Analysis of the planning process and the role of the participation Quantitative: Citizens' assessment of representation of interests according to: • participation in the consultation process Interviews, contributions of the public, planning documents survey data as possible on the planning process and mobility needs.
 To cover diverse perspectives, the participation officer and an external service provider were interviewed, who had previously spoken to a large number of stakeholders and whose aim was to have all perspectives represented in the planning process.